 If you will be receiving cancer treatment, this is the time to explore options for having children in the future.
-While infertility is a distressing side effect of many cancer treatments, the Fertility Preservation Program at the Michigan Medicine Center for Reproductive Medicine gives you options for having the family you always wanted, or adding onto the family you already have.
+While infertility is a distressing side effect of many cancer treatments, the Fertility Preservation Program at the University of Michigan Health Center for Reproductive Medicine gives you options for having the family you always wanted, or adding onto the family you already have.

 Freezing sperm or eggs prior to the initiation of cancer therapy gives patients diagnosed with cancer the potential to have a child in the future.
 Too often, this service is not considered until the patient is well into cancer treatment and by then, it may be too late.
 Through a multidisciplinary approach involving your oncology, urology and reproductive specialists, we provide counseling and education services to help you understand your options, as well as sperm and egg collection and storage service.